Inference on model parameters with many L-moments: Asymptotic efficiency

 But then, from the relation:

 it follows, by exchanging the order of differentiation:

 and, using the quantile representation of a random variable, we conclude that:

 where $I(\theta) = \mathbbm{E}[\nabla_{\theta} \log(f(Y|\theta)) \nabla_{\theta'}\log(f(Y|\theta))]$ is the Fisher information matrix.
-In words, a version of the estimator \eqref{eq_alternative_est} under optimal weights and an appropriate grid is asymptotically efficient (in the sense defined in the beginning of this section).
-We summarise the discussion in the lemma below:
+We have thus shown that, under the proposed grid and optimal weights, the asymptotic variance of the leading term of the first order representation \eqref{eq_alt_bahadur} of estimator \eqref{eq_alternative} converges to the inverse Fisher information.
+We summarise this point in the lemma below.